WRAPUP 9-UK, Canada join diplomatic boycott of Beijing Winter Games | Politics

 Foreign ministry spokesman Wang Wenbin said Australian politicians were engaged in "political posturing".
 "Whether they come or not, nobody cares," he added.

 The Australian Olympic Committee said the boycott would have no impact on athletes' preparations for the Games, which run from Feb.
 4 to 20, adding that "diplomatic options" were a matter for governments.
-For the Canadian Olympic Committee (COC), a diplomatic boycott recognised the distinction between government and athlete participation while providing a platform to shine a light on China issues.
+For the Canadian Olympic Committee (COC), a diplomatic boycott recognized the distinction between government and athlete participation while providing a platform to shine a light on China's issues.

 "The Canadian Olympic Committee and Canadian Paralympic Committee remain concerned about the issues in China but understand the Games will create an important platform to draw attention to them," said the COC in a statement.
 SLOW TO COMMIT